 I recently wrote about bounce rate.

-If you read the article, you know how important user engagement factors are.
-In fact, they are becoming more important by the day although Google still hasn’t officially confirmed this.
+In fact, news is they are becoming more important by the day although Google still hasn’t officially confirmed this.

 In other words, if these stats are underwhelming, your website will not grow which we will analyze later on.

 That being said, we need to address dwell time as perhaps the most important user engagement metric.